Rajiv Ruparelia

-Rajiv Ruparelia (2 January 1990 – 3 May 2025) was a Ugandan businessman, rally driver.
-He was a son to Sudhir Ruparelia and served as Managing Director of the Ruparelia Group, a private conglomerate in Uganda with interests in real estate, education, hospitality, and finance.
+Rajiv Ruparelia (2 January 1990 – 3 May 2025) was a Ugandan businessman and rally driver.
+He was a son to Sudhir Ruparelia and served as managing director of the Ruparelia Group, a private conglomerate in Uganda with interests in real estate, education, hospitality, and finance.

 Background and education

 Rajiv was born on 2 January 1990 to Jyotsna Ruparelia (mother) and Sudhir Ruparelia (father).
 He was a younger brother to Sheena and Meera.

 Rajiv attended Dean Close School in Cheltenham, UK, and graduated from Regent's University London with a Bachelor's in Financial Management.

 Business career

-Rajiv joined the family-owned Ruparelia Group in the 2010s.
-In 2017 he was appointed as the Group's Managing Director.
-He oversaw operations in several subsidiaries, including Kampala Parents' School, which listed him as Managing Director.
+Rajiv joined the family-owned Ruparelia Group in 2014.
+In 2017 he was appointed the Group's Managing Director.
+He oversaw operations in several subsidiaries, including Kampala Parents' School, which listed him as managing director.

 Motorsport

 Rajiv was active in Uganda's motorsport scene.
 He started to compete in motorsport rallies in 2019 after which he become the patron of the Central Motorsport Club (CMC).
 He won several local rally events and became recognized in the Ugandan motorsport.
 He used to drive a Volkswagen Polo Proto imported from Poland.